oof-bar/scripted/Readme.md

 </VirtualHost>
 ```

 Replace `DB_*` environment variables with the proper credentials for your database, add any keys that you need for testing, and save.
+It's important that they're set (event to an empty string), because the theme checks for them when bootstrapping.

 Your `/etc/hosts` file also needs a new line, matching the `ServerName` you declared, above: